OpenDSA/OpenDSA/RST/en/PL/RP2.rst

 RP 2 part 4
 -----------

-This problem is yet again about determining how many parse trees a given string has in a given grammar.
+This problem again deals with an expression with multiple parse trees in a given grammar.
 But this time, the grammar involved is *not* the one given above for :math:`L`.

 .. avembed:: Exercises/PL/RP2part4.html ka